dennuguyen/comp3311/tut03/README.md

 ## Q15

-[Based on GUW 2.1.3] Convert the following ER design into a relational data model expressed first as a box-and-arrow diagram and then as a sequence of statements in the SQL data definition language:
+Convert the following ER design into a relational data model expressed first as a box-and-arrow diagram and then as a sequence of statements in the SQL data definition language:

 ![](q15.png)